Janko Kastelic: Biography

 Janko Kastelic was born in Ljubljana, Slovenia, and grew up in Toronto, Canada.
 He began his musical career as a boy soprano and accompanist at St. Michael's Choir School.
 He won the gold medal in performance from the Western Ontario Conservatory of Music in piano and organ and performed internationally.
-From 1987 to 1991, Kastelic attended the Edward Johnson Faculty of Music at the University of Toronto, where he studied conducting, theory, composition, and piano.
+From 1987 to 1991, Kastelic attended the Faculty of Music at the University of Toronto, where he studied conducting, theory, composition, and piano.

 Following a completion of his studies, Kastelic returned to Europe where he became a coach and assistant conductor at the State Opera of Slovenia, leading Baroque and wind orchestras.
 After three seasons, he became an assistant coach at Opéra National de Paris.
 In 2002, he took up a position as assistant at the Vienna State Opera, where he conducted performances of Das Traumfresserchen, Aladdin, and Mozart's Bastien und Bastienne.

 Kastelic has prepared works for the Klangbogen Festival Vienna and the Salzburger Festspiele, and has conducted the TU Orchester Wien, leading orchestra concerts that focused on French and Classical repertoire.
 He also led choruses in Moses und Aron by Arnold Schoenberg at the Vienna State Opera in March 2007.
 In 2008, he conducted performances of Die Fledermaus by Johann Strauss at the Music Theatre of Schönbrunn in Vienna.